lolikuru/ESPruino/README.md

-# ESPruino
+# ESPruino (4mb with 2mb spiffs)
+Russian comments)
-Arduino IDE project for ESP8266
+Arduino IDE project for ESP8266\

-ESPruino for Arduino IDE
+ESPruino for Arduino IDE \

-Project forked from http://esp8266-arduinoide.ru and use 1-8 lesons
+Project forked from http://esp8266-arduinoide.ru and use 1-8 lesons\

-Using whith ArduinoJson library
+Using whith ArduinoJson library\

-Changed and added:
+Changed and added:\

-pinout page
+pinout page\

-pinout names change
+pinout names change\

-bootstrap framework
+bootstrap framework\

-NTP custom adress and configuration timezone
+NTP custom adress and configuration timezone\

-PWM pins Fade
+PWM pins Fade\

-# Fish_feed branch (4mb with OTA)
+# Fish_feed branch (4mb with OTA and spiffs)
-delete all pinout confiuration\
+1. delete all pinout confiuration\
-delete no used icons\
+2. delete no used icons\
-delete off alarms\
+3. delete off alarms\
-change device page for feed configurations\
+4. change device page for feed configurations\
-add authorise page\
+5. add authorise page\
-change access for all pages\
+6. change access for all pages\
-add driver for uln2003 drivers\
+7. add driver for uln2003 drivers\
-add OTA function for easy firmware download\
+8. add OTA function for easy firmware download\
-commented or deleted all no use function and parameters\
+9. commented or deleted all no use function and parameters\